denten-books/plain-text/0-intro.md

 [^ln-bernard]: On Bernard see @petit_claude_1987 and @sattar_aesthetics_2013.

+[^ln-bookreview]: I write "supplants the function" because I do not mean to imply that the book review disappears or becomes less vital.
+On massive market platforms like Amazon Books, the book review passes from the domain of an expert to the domain of the lay reader.
+Book reviews thus proliferate.
+Their function changes from universal aesthetic judgement to instrumental reasoning.
+In other words, we now find the book first then read the review.
+The review ceases to serve as a tool for discovery--a function now addressed by the search and recommendation engines.

 [^ln-brains]: For the first view see @putnam_minds_1960 and
 @fodor_language_1975.
 For the second view see @deutsch_quantum_1985 and
 @dyson_turings_2012.

+[^ln-brik]: @shklovksy_poetika_1919, 104.
+Translations are mine unless source cited explicitly in English.

 [^ln-capital]: Scholars like Alexander Galloway, David Golumbia, Bernard Harcourt have advanced critique along similar lines.
 See